BhavyaLight/kaggle-predicting-Red-Hat-Business-Value/README.md

 ## Development set up

 ### Requirements
-1. Anaconda installation with multithreading xgb (local set up)
+1. Anaconda installation with *multithreading* xgb (local set up).
+(We found the single-threading version to give lower scores on the same model.)
 2. xgboost installation is not supported by anaconda or pip - so needs to be installed manually on your local drive with instructions from their docs (However, the documentation is slightly tricky)
 `https://github.com/dmlc/xgboost/blob/master/doc/build.md`